 The Damage Caused By Wool Moths

 You are most likely looking at ongoing moth problems if you discover moth damage to your wool Oriental rugs.
 How is this possible?
 At the beginning of each warm season, female moths start to look for the best places where they can lay their eggs.
 Since moths are known to like warm climates, and their lifespan is considerably limited, each moth will lay a few thousands of eggs.
 The eggs resemble small sandy pebbles.
 And living nearby a wood will turn you into an almost sure victim.
-Trees are known to block wind and provide moths with the calm environment they are looking for.
+Trees are known to block wind and provide moths with a calm environment.

 Nevertheless, if your rugs also show signs of food or pet urine stains, they will most likely attract moths.
-This is because the additional protein will turn the wool into an even more nutritious locations where females can lay their eggs.
+The additional protein turns the wool into an even more attractive location where females can lay their eggs.
 Given the fact that direct sunlight is known to kill the larvae, you are most likely to come across moths in shady and harder to access areas around your home.
 Look beneath beds, sofas, and cabinets.
-An improperly cleaned carpet or a room that is not in use will also enable larvae to proliferate undisturbed.
+An improperly cleaned carpet or a room that is not in use will also enable larvae to reproduce undisturbed.

 Just a few hours after the hatching, the larvae worms will begin to crawl deep into the rig’s fibers, in an attempt to escape any source of light.
 And they will start to feast on their favorite thing on the menu: the wool in your rugs.
 With their new strength, they will next spin a cocoon and gain more protection against the rays of the sun.